Nilsson2020/Car-Rental/README.md

 (4, 'Ford Transit', 2400.00);

-**Then you run the RentalApplication class
+**Then you run the RentalApplication method
 **

 Then you write: